backnotprop/ReallyFast.beer/README.md

   <h3 align="center">ReallyFast</h3>

   <p align="center">
     Auto-performance tuning, testing, and inference configuration for ML workloads.
+Bring your ML models, push to start, wait for AIOps automation to find out the optimal configurations you need for production inference.
+Built for Kubernetes ML production workloads.
     <br />
     <a href=""><strong>Explore the docs »</strong></a>
     <br />